pyvista/pyvista/CONTRIBUTING.rst

 requirements, see the private ``pyvista/examples/_dataset_loader.py`` module for more details on how to create a suitable dataset loader.

-Using the dataset loaders this way will enable metadata to be collected for the new dataset.
+Using a dataset loader in this way will enable metadata to be collected for the new dataset.
 A new dataset card titled ``My New Mesh Dataset`` will automatically be generated and included in the :ref:`dataset_gallery`.